arnesanches/selenium-analysis-mailer/README.md

 ### Data Analysis:

-The script processes data from the Excel file to identify:
+Using the Pandas library, the script processes data from the Excel file to identify:

 * The best-selling product and its total quantity.